RAFIQ004/Windows-Calculator/README.md

-# Windows-Calculator
+# Windows Calculator

-"Windows-Calculator" is a calculator with a similar design and functionality to an original Windows Calculator.
+"Windows Calculator" is a calculator with a similar design and functionality to an original Windows Calculator.

 If you would like try to run the program, please run the "/Windows Calculator/bin/Debug/calc.exe".